New Zealand Certificate in Construction Trade Skills (Carpentry) (Level 3)

 Graduate profile (Outcome)

-• read and use specifications and drawings to complete simple construction projects
+• Read and use specifications and drawings to complete introductory construction projects.

-• perform simple calculations to complete a range of familiar tasks in the construction sector
+• Perform introductory applied calculations to complete a range of familiar tasks in the construction sector.

 Graduates of the Carpentry strand will also be able to:

-• understand and apply specific carpentry terminology and concepts such as line, level, square and plumb when carrying out carpentry work in a project environment
+• Apply specific carpentry terminology and concepts when carrying out work in a project environment.

-• use construction and installation processes and techniques while carrying out carpentry projects
+• Use current construction and installation processes and techniques while carrying out carpentry projects.

 Entry Requirements